Meghan Markle's White Coat Is Officially a Celebrity Trend

 According to Meghan's ensemble, white is a go-to hue no matter the time of year, and everyone, including celebrities, agrees.

 Since then, the white wrap coat has made an impact on celebrity street style.
-We've seen it in a number of ways on multiple celebs, officially making it a trend to watch, thanks to the bride-to-be.
+We've seen it in a number of ways on multiple celebs, officially making it a trend to watch.

 Check out the stars that are making the white coat trend a thing below!